Kaligula1987/CryptoBank-SQL-Injection-Lab/README.md

 sqli_lab/
 │
 └── cryptobank_sqli_lab.py
-🚀 Step 3: Run the Lab in VSCode Terminal
+🚀 Step 3: Run the Lab in VSCode Terminal:

 python cryptobank_sqli_lab.py

-This will run the server on http://127.0.0.1:5000/.

 You should see output like this in the terminal:

 * Running on http://127.0.0.1:5000
 🌐 Step 4: Open the Lab in Your Browser

 Open your web browser.

 Go to: